Skekdog/TT3-Docs/docs/Maps/Interactables.md

 An interactable is a special kind of prop that a player can interact with.
 To make something into an interactable, you should add the `Interactable` tag to it.

+Interactable models, including defined interactables, can have a `DisplayName` attribute, this will override the name displayed to the player.
+For defined interactables, if a display name attribute is set, it will be used instead of the definition's display name.

 :::note
 You also need the `Prop` tag.
 :::